 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority warns swimmers to beware of submerged rocks and

 broken glass, and to swim with caution.
 Diving into the water is prohibited.
 The managing authority also recommends that you do not leave any valuables in